There are two main reasons for creating a review branch:

 review when you create the pull request.
 By default, the base branch (usually

-master) is selected whenever you create a PR, so be careful you don’t accidently submit a PR against the wrong branch.
+main) is selected whenever you create a PR, so be careful you don’t accidently submit a PR against the wrong branch.

 View the Slack notification summary.
 If the job is successful, links to the modified articles are listed at the bottom of the summary.

 (Optional) Send links to reviewers and ask for feedback.